sfr0xyz/obsidian-bitcoin-block-stamp/README.md

 ### In Obsidian

-1. Go to `Settings > Community plugins > "Browse" community plugins`, and search for "Bitcoin Block Stamp".
+1. Go to `Settings > Community plugins > "Browse" community plugins`, and search for "_Bitcoin Block Stamp_".

 2. Select **Install** and after successful installation select **Enable**.

-3. You should now see "Bitcoin Block Stamp" under "Community plugins" in your Settings view.
+3. You should now see _Bitcoin Block Stamp_ under _Community plugins_ in your Settings view.

 ### Manually